Skip to main content

 • Quad-X core reinforced aluminum poles, powder-coated to resist scratches, peeling, and Arizona UV chalking

-• Manufacturer limited-lifetime warranty on the mesh fabric
+• Manufacturer warranty on the mesh fabric — coverage and terms come from the manufacturer documentation and your signed scope

 • Color-coordinated deck cap inserts (beige or gray) plug into empty sleeves when the fence is removed